Triax Technologies

-Triax Technologies, Inc., also known as Triax, is a Connecticut-based technology company that develops and delivers IoT technology for the construction industry.
+Triax Technologies, Inc., is a Canadian technology company that develops and delivers IoT technology for the Construction industry.
+The company was founded in 2012 and is headquartered in Toronto, Ontario.

-The company was founded in 2012 by Dale and Chad Hollingsworth, who recognized an opportunity to combine wearable and wireless communication technology to measure the force of head impacts in contact sports.

-Triax's headquarters are located in Norwalk, Connecticut with a Product Development office in East Hartford, Connecticut.

 Spot-r by Triax

-Triax's flagship Spot-r system connects workers, equipment and managers through a proprietary, minimal infrastructure network, sensors, and a cloud-based dashboard.
+Triax's flagship Spot-r system connects workers, equipment and managers through an infrastructure network, sensors, and a cloud-based dashboard.

-Spot-r's wearable device, known as the Spot-r Clip, is worn by each worker and automatically connects to the Spot-r network on site to provide real-time worker location and activity data.
-The device automatically records and transmits slip, trip and fall events to designated supervisors via text message, dashboard or email notifications.
-By alerting site personnel to an accident the moment it occurs, and providing the zone- and floor-based location on site, Spot-r reduces response time and improves overall injury management.
+Spot-r's wearable device, known as the Spot-r Clip, is worn by workers and connects to the Spot-r network on site to provide real-time worker location and activity data.
+The Clip records and transmits slip, trip and fall events to designated supervisors via text message, dashboard or email notifications.
 A push-button on the wearable device allows workers to report unsafe conditions, site hazards or other potential injuries in real-time without leaving their work area.
 Supervisors can also trigger a site wide evacuation alert to each worker's device in case of emergency.

-The cloud dashboard provides aggregate on-going and historical data on worker time and attendance, location, certification, subcontractor activity, and safety incidents.
-The network uploads workforce and project data to the cloud over a cellular connection, allowing off-site managers to view site operations and safety incidents remotely.
+The dashboard provides aggregate on-going and historical data on worker time and attendance, location, certification, subcontractor activity, and safety incidents.

 In October 2017, Spot-r was awarded a Business Insurance 2017 Innovation Award for innovative risk management products and services.
-Automatic incident data, including who, when, where, and distance of fall, helps risk managers and insurers identify, assess and manage risk and protect against potentially fraudulent claims.